 Biography

 “I want to invite audiences into my world because, for me, music is medicine.
-Its not mine, its not yours, music is something we all share.
+It’s not mine, it’s not yours alone.
+Music is something we all share.
 It is our garden.”

 Bev Kreller - Roots Music Canada